Pure Play Tip Sheets

 #RecycleforPlay – Empty Bottles

-Click here for our quick tip sheet.
+Download Our Recycle for Play - Empty Bottles Tip Sheet!
 Welcome to our series: #RecycleForPlay.
 In this series, we will describe how household items that are regularly discarded can be reused and recycled for play.
 We want our children to learn.
 We want our children...

 #RecycleforPlay – laundry soap containers